Ketamine General Information

 How can I pay for Ketamine?

-These costs can quickly strain a patient’s price range, particularly if their finances are under the pressure of being out of work.
+These costs can quickly strain a patient’s budget for health expenses, particularly if their finances are under the pressure of being out of work.

 I believe when there’s a therapy that helps people, it should be available and affordable.

-Many people upon learning the costs understandable give up hope on this treatment.
-I’d encourage you not to give up, but instead take a look at the information I’ve collected that uniquely creates new payment and insurance reimbursement opporunities.
+Many people, upon learning the costs understandable, give up hope on this treatment.
+I’d encourage you not to give up but instead take a look at the information I’ve collected that uniquely creates new payment and insurance reimbursement opportunities.

 Addressing all of the ways to pay for Ketamine treatment may open your eyes optimistically to the possibility of getting the treatment you need despite your current financial situation.